alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

   self.send_preview_data()
 ```

-Now, that we have data and a way to feed it as input into our model we a ready to move on to the next mode.
+Now, that we have data and a way to feed it as input into our model we are ready to move on to the next mode.

 ### `TRAIN` mode

-Now so far we've:
+Now so far, we've:
-* Created custom methods to support tensorflow API calls
+* Created custom methods to support TensorFlow API calls
 * Added `DATA` mode, a way for a user to input and load a data source as a dataset
 * Added `PREVIEW` mode, a way for a user to request preview data from the backend for feedback during data prepping
 * Mocked out (actual tests needed) our frontend UI object and tested to verify functionality